elfelround/django-with-microsoft-sql-server/README.txt

 this readme is a mixure of personal notes and configuration commands that might come in handy, since this isnt a project for production but just a test i might clean it or not (will probably end up being used for me to recycle stuff for other projects)

-install docker to dockerize microsoft's software, remember to spring holy water all over before going microsoft https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1
+install docker to dockerize microsoft's software, remember I would never recommend microsoft over open software https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1

 add repository update and